 With system utilization fixed at U = 1.0 (i.e., no static slack is available), we vary $\frac{WCET}{BCET}$ ratio and evaluate the performance of the dynamic schemes.
-Figure 4a first shows the probability of failure for short-period tasks (i.e., $p \in [10, 20]$).
+Figure 5a first shows the probability of failure for short-period tasks (i.e., $p \in [10, 20]$ ) with each task set contains 20 tasks.
 Here, as $\frac{WCET}{BCET}$ ratio increases, more dynamic slack becomes available.
 Without considering system reliability, CC-EDF uses all available slack greedily for energy savings and its probability of failure increases (i.e., system reliability decreases) drastically due to the scaled executions of jobs.
 Again, by reserving slack for recovery jobs before using it for saving energy, RA-DPM preserves system reliability.
 When there is more dynamic slack as the value of $\frac{WCET}{BCET}$ increases, more recovery jobs will be scheduled and, compared to that of NPM, the probability of failure for RA-DPM generally decreases (i.e., better system reliability is achieved).
-The results for long-period tasks are similar.

-Figure 4b shows the normalized energy consumption for short-period tasks.
+Figure 5b shows the normalized energy consumption for short-period tasks.
 Initially, as the ratio of $\frac{WCET}{BCET}$ increases, additional dynamic slack becomes available and normalized energy consumption decreases.
-Due to the limitation of f{ee} (= 0.37), when $\frac{WCET}{BCET} > 9$, the normalized energy consumption for both schemes stays roughly the same and RA-DPM consumes about 8% more energy than CC-EDF.
-However, for long-period tasks (i.e., $p \in [20, 200]$), as shown in Figure 4c, RA-DPM performs much worse than CC-EDF and consumes about 32% more energy.
+Due to the limitation of $f{ee}$ (= 0.37), when $\frac{WCET}{BCET}$ > 9, the normalized energy consumption for both schemes stays roughly the same and RA-DPM consumes about 8% more energy than CC-EDF.
+However, for long-period tasks (i.e., $p \in [20, 200]$ ), as shown in Figure 5cd, RA-DPM performs much worse than CC-EDF and consumes about 32% more energy.
 A possible explanation is that, when the slack is pushed forward excessively by the long-period tasks, this prevents other jobs from reclaiming it (due to reduced slack priorities), resulting in less energy savings.
+Similar results are obtained for cases where each task set contains 5 tasks.

-C. Effects of Discrete Speeds
+7.3 Effects of Discrete Speeds

 So far, we have assumed that the clock frequency can be scaled continuously.
-However, current DVFS-enabled processors (e.g., Intel XScale [1], [2]) only have a few speed levels.
+However, current DVFS-enabled processors (e.g., Intel XScale [1, 2]) only have a few speed levels.
 Nevertheless, our schemes can be easily adapted to discrete speed settings.
 After obtaining the desired speed (e.g., Algorithm 2 line 9), we can either use two adjacent frequency levels to emulate the task's execution at that speed [20], or use the next higher discrete speed to ensure the algorithm's feasibility.
 Assuming Intel XScale model [1] with 5 speed levels $\{0.15, 0.4, 0.6, 0.8, 1.0\}$ and using the next higher speed, we re-ran the simulations.
-The results for normalized energy consumption are represented as RA-DPM-DISC and shown in Figure 4bc.
+The results for normalized energy consumption are represented as RA-DPM-DISC and shown in Figure 5bd.
 Here, we can see that, although RA-DPM-DISC consumes slightly less energy than that of RA-DPM for short period tasks; for long-period tasks, RA-DPM performs slightly better than RA-DPM-DISC.
 However, the difference on the energy consumption for discrete speeds and continuous speed is within 2%.
 The reason is that, with the next higher discrete speed being utilized, the unused slack is not wasted but actually saved for future usage.

-D. Evaluation of the Integrated Schemes
+7.4 Evaluation of the Integrated Schemes